Frequently Asked Questions

 Joining the MLC: How, Who and When?

-If you haven’t had any prior courses in Linguistics (or if you want to be reminded of what you did learn), the MA provides a introductory courses in all areas of Linguistics that will prepare you for the remaining coursework.
-All of the courses will provide enough linguistic background to understand the course material.
+If you haven’t had any prior courses in Linguistics (or if you want to be reminded of what you did learn), the MA provides introductory courses in all areas of Linguistics that will prepare you for the remaining coursework.
+All of the courses will provide enough background to understand the course material.

 There are two options for completion of degree.
 How long it takes you to finish depends on various factors: which option you choose, how many courses you take each semester, and whether you are employed while taking coursework.
 Full-time students typically complete the program in two academic years (four semesters).
 Part-time students typically complete the program in no more than three academic years (six semesters).